 The evolution in a nutshell

-Software-as-a-service solutions started rolling in when procurement teams found it hard to adapt to the digital reality.
+Software-as-a-service solutions started rolling in when procurement leaders and teams found it hard to adapt to the digital reality.
 It was a challenge for some, not all, procurement teams to rapidly deploy on-premise applications that can execute what a business needs and desires.

 Part of the cloud, SaaS applications ultimately run on a web browser.
 You can utilize the ins and outs of a SaaS tool on your laptop, tablet, or other mobile devices.